-- .465 Definitions for KRS 278.465 to 278.468. - .466 Availability of net metering -- Type, expense, and installation of meter -- Calculation of electricity billed -- Rules applicable to billing -- Safety and power quality standards -- Transferability of installation. - .467 Jurisdiction over disputes -- Guidelines -- Forms -- Posting on Web site. - .468 KRS 278.465 to 278.468 not applicable to certain United States agencies or instrumentalities.
+• .465 Definitions for KRS 278.465 to 278.468.

+• .466 Availability of net metering -- Type, expense, and installation of meter - Compensation to eligible customer-generators for electricity fed back into grid - Commission to set compensation rate - Excess generation credits nonrefundable - Twenty-five year cap on preexisting net metering provisions - Safety and power quality standards -- Transferability of installation at same premises.

+- .467 Jurisdiction over disputes -- Guidelines -- Forms -- Posting on Web site. - .468 KRS 278.465 to 278.468 not applicable to certain United States agencies or instrumentalities.